-Gia Had It All, Apparently
+Gia Had It All!

-This beautiful, spirited woman had some deep rooted issues.
-We can spend time speculating on what they were, but nobody really knows what painful existence she was living beside Gia, herself.
+This beautiful, spirited woman had some deep-rooted issues.
+I could spend all evening speculating on what they were, but nobody really knows what painful existence she was living beside Gia, herself.
 Gia's mother left home when she was still a young girl and married another man.
 Gia was raised in a home with her father and brothers.
 The beautiful Gia was an "out" lesbian in a time when not very many people lived comfortably out of the closet as openly gay men and women.
 Gia loved woman and has been referred to by women she was close to as having the persona of a cute boy.
 She was tomboyish, and often appeared as so when she was not modeling.
 She wore punky eighties clothes, and was very casual, not what you would expect from a made up supermodel of the time.
 The girly things were just not something she was terribly interested in, although she liked feminine, beautiful women.
 I just think she didn't understand why people didn't just accept her for that.
 Gia was exactly who she was and lived out loud!
 I appreciate her for that, for being herself.

 Gia did some writing in a journal chock filled with poetry and discussed her need to be understood, the painful loss of her mother, and how she wished she could have lived like the princess, the beautiful princess who had it all, just like outsiders saw her as when she posed in fashion magazines as.
 She was fearless, but lonely, tough, but weakened by her drug addiction, and didn't have a grip on the superficial world she lived in through work.
 She was not a superficial person.